cosmonity/chain-minimal/README.md

 This repository contains an example of a tiny, but working Cosmos SDK chain.
 It uses the least modules possible and is intended to be used as a starting point for building your own chain, without all the boilerplate that other tools generate.
 It is a simpler version of Cosmos SDK's [simapp](https://github.com/cosmos/cosmos-sdk/tree/main/simapp).

-`Minid` uses the **latest** version of the [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk).
+`Minid` uses [Cosmos-SDK](https://github.com/cosmos/cosmos-sdk) `v0.52.x` with the `v2` core layer.

 > [!NOTE]
-> This is an example module for the v0.52.x Cosmos SDK.
-Looking for the v0.50.x example?
+> This is an example chain for the Cosmos SDK v2.
+> Looking for the v0.52.x example?
+Check the [v0.52.x](https://github.com/cosmonity/chain-minimal/tree/v0.52.x) branch.
+> Looking for the v0.50.x example?
 Check the [v0.50.x](https://github.com/cosmonity/chain-minimal/tree/v0.50.x) branch.

 ## How to use